Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Marcus Smart included, will be in action at 8:30 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+Marcus Smart and the rest of the Boston Celtics take on the Miami Heat in the NBA Playoffs on Tuesday, at 8:30 PM ET.

-Now let's break down Smart's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Below we will break down Smart's stats and trends, helping you make good selections on prop bets.

 Marcus Smart Prop Bets vs. the Heat